lawrence865/Mechatronics-Final-Project/README.md

 - Helper function that preformed mathematical processing used for sorting

 The table and ramp:
-I created the design and SolidWorks CAD for the ramp and attached it to the table in an assembly.
+Created the design and SolidWorks CAD for the ramp and attached it to the table in an assembly.
 I was also a part of the manufacturing process of the table.
 This includes:
 - Using the drill press to drill the pockets in the table
 - Using hand drills and clamps to drill holes for fastener